patrikx3/redis-ui/README.md

 - **Performance:** same 66 DOM / 10,000 memory / 100 localStorage limits as Profiler
 - **Export:** download all entries as a text file

+#### Analysis — Memory Analysis Dashboard
+- **One-click snapshot:** capture the full state of your Redis server at a point in time — type distribution, memory allocation per namespace, key expiration stats, and INFO memory breakdown
+- **Type distribution chart:** canvas bar chart showing how many keys and how much memory each data type (string, hash, list, set, zset, stream) uses
+- **Memory by prefix:** groups keys by their first `:` segment and ranks prefixes by total memory — quickly find which namespace is consuming the most resources
+- **Key expiration overview:** shows the count of keys with TTL vs persistent keys, plus the average TTL across all expiring keys (formatted with `humanize-duration`)
+- **Memory breakdown:** total, RSS, peak, overhead, dataset, Lua, fragmentation ratio, and allocator — all from `INFO memory`
+- **Server info header:** Redis version, mode (standalone/cluster/sentinel), and uptime displayed in the accordion header
+- **Configurable scan:** adjust "Top N" and "Max Scan Keys" to control scan depth; the UI shows how many keys were sampled out of the total database size
+- **Export All (ZIP):** download a complete analysis bundle as a ZIP file (`{connection}-analysis.zip`) containing the full text report and all chart images (PNG) — useful for sharing with your team or attaching to incident reports when investigating server issues
+- **Chart export:** each chart accordion has its own Export button to download individual charts as PNG
+- **Theme-aware:** bar charts use CSS custom property colors and automatically redraw on theme or window resize

 ### User Interface
 - **Responsive design:** works on phones, tablets, and desktops
 - **Themes:** Dark (Dracula) and Light with **auto-switch** that follows your system's dark/light preference in real time